Arbaz-Baig/Arbaz-Baig/README.md

 ✨ **About Me in 30 secs**✨

 - 💻 I am a Software Engineer and currently transitioning into Data Analytics
-- 📊 I am currently obtaining the Google Data Analytics Certificate
+- 📊 I obtained the Google Data Analytics Certificate in September 2022
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/arbaz-baig/)